O365/python-o365/README.md

 #list current tasks
 folder = todo.get_default_folder()
 new_task = folder.new_task()  # creates a new unsaved task
+new_task.subject = 'Send contract to George Best'  # MSOffice365Protocol
-new_task.subject = 'Send contract to George Best' new_task.due = dt.datetime(2020, 9, 25, 18, 30)
+new_task.title = 'Send contract to George Best'  # MSGraphProtocol
+new_task.due = dt.datetime(2020, 9, 25, 18, 30)
 new_task.save()